yangsu2022/OV_SD_CPP/README.md

     python -m convert_lcm_model.py
     python -m convert_lcm_model_int8.py
     ```
 The Unet is much large than other 2 models, we could optimize via nncf to decrease about half time of Unet inference.
 For LCM int8 Unet IR model, could use `convert_lcm_model_int8.py` script, will save the Unet IR in the path `../models/lcm/dreamshaper_v7/INT8_dyn/unet/`.
 Please copy the `FP16_dyn`'s `text_encoder` and `vae_decoder` folder into `INT8_dyn` folder.
+The script is based on the openvino notebook [263-latent-consistency-models-image-generation](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/263-latent-consistency-models-image-generation/263-latent-consistency-models-image-generation.ipynb).

 #### Lora enabling with safetensors